 our friendly farm animals

 We enjoy having animals here at the farm and take heroic efforts to properly care for them.
 We want you to have the opportunity to visit with and feed our friendly farm animals too!
 They love the attention!
-We have Horses, Goats, Donkeys, Sheep, Cows, Chickens, Ducks, Turkeys, and Rabbits.
+We have horses, goats, donkeys, sheep, cows, chickens, ducks, turkeys, llamas, and rabbits.

 Visit and Feed our Friendly Farm Animals

 We have horses, cows, sheep, goats, donkeys, rabbits, chickens, ducks, and geese.
 They all love attention and having a snack.
-You can purchase carrots and animal feed at the market or bring your own from home!
-Play on the hay pyramid We have a huge hay pyramid for children and adults to climb on!
+You can purchase carrots and animal feed inside our farm store.
+We have a huge hay pyramid for children and adults to play on!